hypertrack/sdk-ionic-capacitor/README.md

 setTrackingNotificationProperties(options: { title: string; message: string; }) => Promise<void>
 ```

-Updates title and text in persistent notification, that appears when tracking is active.
+Updates title and text in persistent notification, that appears when tracking is active (Only for android).

 | Param         | Type                                             | Description                                   |
 | ------------- | ------------------------------------------------ | --------------------------------------------- |